 In 1871, the first hydraulic elevators were introduced.
-The hydraulic elevator was supported by piston and cylinders moved by water or oil pressure produced by pumps.
+The hydraulic elevator was supported by pistons and cylinders moved by water or oil pressure produced by pumps.
 The one-piece hydraulic rams made it necessary for holes to be dug under the elevator shafts, and the higher the elevation, the deeper the hole needed to be.

 Patent 111030 “Hydroatmospheric Elevator” Here is an early patent for a by C. Baldwin

 After the Great Chicago Fire in 1871, elevator safety was again a concern, especially regarding the doors.
 There was a general concern that the elevator shafts were a flue from which flames could travel from the lower to the upper stories.
 Many early elevators were subject to human error such as forgetting to close the doors to the floor.
-So, there were numerous patents relating to auto closing doors, the most famous one is to John Meaker.
+So, there were numerous patents relating to auto-closing doors, the most famous one is to John Meaker.

 Patent 147853 “Improvement in Self-Closing Hatchways”

 In 1879 Werner von Siemens is credited with the invention of the first electric elevator, which was a spinoff and practical application of his dynamo machine technology.
 He built a working version of the 1880 “Mannheim Pfalzgau Trade & Agricultural Expedition” around the same time that British inventor Frank Sprague invented floor controls and acceleration controls.